-A.15 OLD BOATS
+A.13 OLD BOATS

-A.15.1 The following rules always apply: C.9.4, D.9 (except those related to gunwale rubbing strakes), E.2.5 (b), G.1.

-- A.15.2 Subject to A.15.1, a hull or other equipment not complying with current class rules, but complying with the class rules in force at a previous certification control, may retain certification, provided that the non-compliance does not give a racing advantage to the boat. - A.15.3 In particular, Rule A.15.2 can be applied with respect to centreboard thickness, centreboard coating, centreboard arm dimensions, centreboard weight, rudder hangings, gunwale rubbing strakes, mast centre of gravity, mast bearing diameters and boom attachment arrangement.
-If Rule A.15.2 is applied with respect to the boom attachment arrangement, then a mast lower limit mark must be made, complying with the older class rules (860 mm above the heel, width minimum 13 mm). - A.15.4 Altered or renewed equipment shall comply with current class rules unless, in the opinion of the certification authority, this is unreasonable. - A.15.5 All alterations involving removal of weight including correctors must be made under the supervision of an official measurer, who shall amend the Certificate and Measurement Form accordingly. - A.15.6 Weight may be removed if the hull and centreboard are then re-weighed and retested together using the Lamboley Test. - A.15.7 As an exception, If the initial distance λ is greater than 2110 mm, a simple magnetic compass and its mounting may be removed, and corrector weight may be removed from a position between 1000mm and 2100mm longitudinally from the Hull Datum Point.
-The hull with centreboard shall then be re-weighed.
-If the measurer has reasonable doubt about whether Rule D.9.3 (c) may be contravened, he shall require compliance with A.15.6.
+- A.13.1 The following rules always apply: C.9.4, D.9 (except those related to gunwale rubbing strakes), E.2.5 (b), G.1. - A.13.2 Subject to A.13.1, a hull or other equipment not complying with current class rules, but complying with the class rules in force at a previous certification control, may retain certification, provided that the non-compliance does not give a racing advantage to the boat. - A.13.3 In particular, Rule A.13.2 can be applied with respect to hull materials, centreboard thickness, centreboard coating, centreboard arm dimensions, centreboard weight, rudder hangings, gunwale rubbing strakes, mast centre of gravity, mast bearing diameters and boom attachment arrangement.
+If Rule A.13.2 is applied with respect to the boom attachment arrangement, then a mast lower limit mark must be made, complying with the older class rules (860 mm above the heel, width minimum 13 mm). - A.13.4 All alterations involving removal of weight including correctors must be made under the supervision of an IFA approved official measurer, who shall issue a signed Reweighing Form for the certification authority to update the certificate. - A.13.5 Weight may be removed if the hull and centreboard are then re-weighed and retested together using the Lamboley Test. - A.13.6 As an exception, If the initial distance λ is greater than 2110 mm, a simple magnetic compass and its mounting may be removed, and corrector weight may be removed from a position between 1000mm and 2100mm longitudinally from the Hull Datum Point.
+The hull with centreboard shall then be reweighed.
+If the measurer has reasonable doubt about whether Rule D.9.3 (c) may be contravened, he shall require compliance with A.13.5.